 Deutsche Bank begins coverage of Green Reit with ‘buy’ rating

-A Green Reit site at Molesworth and Dawson Street in Dublin Photograph: Cyril Byrne
+A Green Reit site at Molesworth Street and Dawson Street in Dublin.
+Photograph: Cyril Byrne

-Despite low vacancy rates, Deutsche judges that office-based employment will expand to around 20 per cent of Dublin’s workforce by 2024 as the city’s population rises from 40 per cent of the Republic to 50 per cent by 2026.
+Despite low vacancy rates, Deutsche judges that office-based employment will expand to about 20 per cent of Dublin’s workforce by 2024 as the city’s population rises from 40 per cent of the State to 50 per cent by 2026.

 Oversupply?